This post was first published on September 7, 2021, and was updated on June 1, 2023.

 Because withdrawals are taxable, your RRSP won’t save you any money if you plan to withdraw before you’re retired.
 Because contribution room is limited and non-renewable, you can only add so much capital to your account before you start to face expensive penalties.
 And if you lose money, you might not be able to put it back, leaving you stuck with more expensive options for your retirement savings.

-Instead, choose your TFSA or an unregistered account for your foray into day trading so you can have the flexibility you need today, and let your RRSP grow slowly over time so you can have the retirement you want tomorrow.
+Instead, choose an unregistered account for your foray into day trading so you can have the flexibility you need today, and let your RRSP grow slowly over time so you can have the retirement you want tomorrow.